23+ Inspiring Influencer Marketing Statistics

 8. Over half of brands believe that brand-created content underperforms compared to influencer content.

-Influencer marketing statistics meanwhile indicate that only 6% of marketers strongly believe that brand-created content is better than influencer content while another 16% have never tested their performance.
+Influencer marketing statistics meanwhile indicate that only 6% of marketers strongly believe that brand-created content is better than influencer content, while another 16% have never tested their performance.
 The same influencer marketing report concludes that brand-created content is no match for influencer content with some 51% of brands strongly believing so.
-This is yet another confirmation that influencer marketing is not to be taken lightly.
+This is further confirmation that influencer marketing is not to be taken lightly.